Why Virtual Credit Card Numbers Aren't Worth It

 Tip: Opt for credit over debit whenever possible to minimize your fraud liability.
 If you wait too long to report a stolen debit card to your bank, you may have no way to recover any money the thief makes off with.

-What do you think?
-For another take on this topic, read more about it here to decide if virtual account numbers may in fact be worth it for you.
+For another take on this topic, read more if virtual account numbers may in fact be worth it for you.